Stochastic linear-quadratic optimal control problems with multi-dimensional state and non-Markovian regime switching: Introduction

 In 1968, Wonham \cite{Wonham 1968} considered a simple deterministic form of the Riccati equation and connected it with the LQ control problems.
 Since then, the study of the corresponding Riccati equation has become an important means to solve the stochastic LQ problem.
 Bismut \cite{Bismut 1976} proposed a more general form in which the coefficients are random but the Riccati equation has an additional martingale part.
 However, he was only able to prove the existence and uniqueness of the solution in a more simple case.
 Bensoussan \cite{Bensoussan 1982} derived the various forms of the stochastic maximum principle and showed that the value function of a certain stochastic control problem is the solution of the Hamilton-Jacobi equation.
 A stochastic Riccati equation with some coefficients degenerating to zero was discussed by Peng \cite{Peng 1992} and he gave the existence and uniqueness result with Picard's method.
 Chen et al. \cite{Chen et al. 1998} solved a special case in which all of the coefficients are deterministic functions.
 Kohlmann and Tang \cite{Kohlmann and Tang 2002} referred to the one-dimensional stochastic Riccati equation and solved it with Lepeltier and San Martin's method.
 They \cite{Kohlmann and Tang 2003a} obtained the solvability results of matrix-valued stochastic Riccati equations in two cases, the so-called singular one and regular one, on the base of Peng's work \cite{Peng 1992}.
 Kohlmann and Tang \cite{Kohlmann and Tang 2003b} developed a perturbation method to solve the stochastic Riccati equation with bounded coefficients under some extra conditions.
 Hu and Zhou \cite{Hu and Zhou 2005} discussed a stochastic linear-quadratic optimal control problem where the control is constrained in a cone, which is associated with two extended stochastic Riccati equations.
 Chen and Yong \cite{Chen and Yong 2001} obtained a sufficient condition and a necessary condition for stochastic linear-quadratic optimal control problems although they were unable to solve the Riccati equations.
 Rami et al. \cite{Rami et al. 2002} introduced a generalized Riccati equation with a pseudo matrix inverse and an additional algebraic constraint.

 The regime switching model well simulates the transition under different states.
 The combination of stochastic LQ problems and regime switching can be dated back to \cite{Li et al. 2003,Liu et al. 2005,Zhou and Yin 2003}.
 Recently, the stochastic LQ optimal control problem with regime switching has attracted a lot of interest due to its application in financial management and economics.
 Zhang et al. \cite{Zhang et al. 2021} discussed the multi-dimensional stochastic LQ problem with Markovian regime switching and obtained the solvability of the matrix-valued Riccati equation.
 However, their coefficient matrices were deterministic.
-Wen et al. solved the multi-dimensional stochastic LQ problem with Markovian regime switching and random coefficients in \cite{Wen et al. 2022}, in which they cannot obtain the optimal feedback control unless they know the exact state at each moment.
 In \cite{Hu et al. 2022a} and \cite{Hu et al. 2022b}, Hu et al. solved the one-dimensional stochastic LQ problem with non-Markovian regime switching and the associated scalar-valued stochastic Riccati equation, and they applied it to the mean variance asset liability management.
 We refer readers to \cite{Alia and Alia 2023,Hao et al. 2022,Hu et al. 2022c} for more studies on the stochastic LQ problems with regime switching.